SimplyRamin/Insta_like_prediction_310ai_competition/README.md

 ### Modeling

-***Algorithm Selection***: For predicting post likes, I've chosen the powerful XGBoost Regressor as our algorithm of choice.
+***Algorithm***: For predicting post likes, I've chosen the powerful XGBoost Regressor as our algorithm of choice.

 ***Hyperparameter Tuning***: I've employed grid search to identify the best-performing model with optimized hyperparameters.

-***Feature Importance***: The trained model provides insights into feature importance, shedding light on what drives post engagement.
+***Feature Importance***: The trained model provides insights into feature importance, shedding light on what drives post-engagement.

 ### Notebooks